underworldcode/UWGeodynamics/docs/source/User Guide.rst

    >>> myMaterial = GEO.Material(name="My Material")

-The density of myMaterial will default to 200. kilogram / cubic metre unless its *density* attribute is specified.
+The density of myMaterial will default to 200. kilogram / cubic metre unless its *density* attribute is explicitly specified.

 Material shape
 ^^^^^^^^^^^^^^

-The *shape* attribute essentially describe the initial location of a material.
+The *shape* attribute essentially describes the initial location of a material.
-It is used to build a initial geometry of the model.
+It is used to build the initial geometry of the model.

-There is a range of shapes available
+There are a range of available/pre-defined shapes

 -  Layer (2D/3D)
 -  Polygon (2D)